Sophie Eleonore of Hesse-Darmstadt

-Sophia Eleonore of Hesse-Darmstadt (7 January 1634 in Darmstadt – 7 October 1663 in Bingenheim, now part of Echzell), was Landgravine of Hesse-Darmstadt by birth and by marriage Landgravine of Hesse-Homburg.
+Sophia Eleonore of Hesse-Darmstadt (7 January 1634 in Darmstadt – 7 October 1663 in Bingenheim, now part of Echzell), was a Landgravine of Hesse-Darmstadt by birth and a Landgravine of Hesse-Homburg by marriage.

-She was a daughter of Landgrave George II of Hesse-Darmstadt (1605–1661) from his marriage to Sophia Eleonore (1609–1671), the daughter of Elector John George I of Saxony.
+She was a daughter of Landgrave George II of Hesse-Darmstadt (1605–1661) from his marriage to Sophia Eleonore (1609–1671), a daughter of Elector John George I of Saxony.

 Life

-In Darmstadt on 21 April 1650 Sophia Eleonore married to her cousin, Landgrave William Christoph of Hesse-Homburg (1625–1681).
+In Darmstadt on 21 April 1650, Sophia Eleonore was married to her cousin, Landgrave William Christoph of Hesse-Homburg (1625–1681).
 On the occasion of her wedding, her father gave her the district of Castle Bingenheim.
-William Christoph preferred Bingenheim to his castle in Homburg, so the family mostly lived in Bingenheim and William Christoph was sometimes called the Landgrave of Hesse-Bingenheim.
-Her father had promised that her male descendants would be allowed to keep Bingenheim after her death, however, only two daughters survived their father.
+William Christoph preferred Bingenheim to his castle in Homburg, so the family mostly lived in Bingenheim, and William Christoph was sometimes called the Landgrave of Hesse-Bingenheim.
+Her father had promised that her male descendants would be allowed to keep Bingenheim after her death; however, only two daughters survived their father.
 This led to a dispute between Hesse-Darmstadt and Hesse-Homburg about the ownership of Bingenheim, which was finally settled by Elisabeth Dorothea, who was acting as regent of Hesse-Darmstadt.

+Sophia Eleonore died in Bingenheim following complications in her last childbirth, aged just 29.
+She had been constantly pregnant during her marriage, giving birth almost once a year, but almost all of her children went on to die in early childhood.

 Issue

-Sophia Eleonore gave birth 13 children, but only 4 survived infancy:
+Sophia Eleonore gave birth to 12 children in just 13 years, but only three of them survived infancy: